valdar/hackathon/lab2/README.md

    ![Drap "Concatenate" and Drop onto right text editor](images/35.xpath-editor-drop-concat-orderid.png)
    * The `concat()` function is applied in the XPath expression
    ![The "concat()" function is applied in the XPath expression](images/36.xpath-editor-concat-applied-orderid.png)
-   * Edit the XPath expression and add colon `ORDER-` as prefix
+   * Edit the XPath expression and add `ORDER-` as prefix
    ![Add "ORDER-" prefix as a string literal](images/37.xpath-editor-add-ORDER-prefix.png)
    * Edit the XPath expression and add dash `-` between the 2 fields
    ![Add "-" separator in between "AccountId" and "orderSequence"](images/38.xpath-editor-add-separator.png)
+   * Close the XPath editor
    ![Close XPath Editor](images/39.close-xpath-editor.png)

-16. Configure Item, elements of a list
+17. Configure Item, elements of a list
    * Click 3-dot context menu of Target `/ShipOrder/Item`
    ![Click 3-dot context menu of Target "/ShipOrder/Item"](images/40.click-context-menu-item.png)
    * Select `Wrap with for-each`